metaplex-foundation/developer-hub/src/pages/candy-machine/guides/create-an-nft-collection-on-solana-with-candy-machine.md

 description: How to create an NFT collection on the Solana blockchain using Candy Machine.
 ---

-If you are looking to launch an NFT Collection on Solana Solana the Sugar CLI toolkit will abstract some of the trickier settup and management steps for you providing you with a automated launch system to create Candy Machines on the Solana blockchain.
+If you are looking to launch an NFT Collection on Solana the Sugar CLI toolkit will abstract some of the trickier settup and management steps for you providing you with a automated launch system to create Candy Machines on the Solana blockchain.

 ## Prerequisite